Reconnecting our communities

 About The Community Hub

-The Community Hub and Navigator programme is managed by Poutini Waiora and a fantastic team of people from a range of local organisations – Homebuilders West Coast Trust, Te Hā o Kawatiri, Buller REAP and the Potikohua No. 37 Trust.
+The Community Hub and Navigator programme was managed by Homebuilders West Coast Trust from July 2022 to January 2023, working with a fantastic team of people from a range of local organisations – Te Hā o Kawatiri, Buller REAP, and Poutini Waiora, who managed the hub and navigators for the first year following the July 2021 floods.

-- Delivers more intensive case management functions as required
+- Deliver more intensive case management functions as required

 - Community connection and information sharing sources